Digital Signal Processing Faculty

 1. Communications, Networks, and Systems - for communications and image processing systems

-2. Computer Engineering - for computer vision and data mining
+3. Computer Engineering - for computer vision and data mining

-4. Biomedical Engineering - instrumentation
+5. Biomedical Engineering - for biomedical imaging

 If you are a prospective graduate student, then you may wish to identify the professors who match your interests and ask them about which departmental curriculum track to apply.
 Although graduate students are bound to a particular departmental curriculum track in the requirements for admission and for graduate degrees, ECE professors are free to advise any graduate ECE student regardless of the student's curriculum track.